Meet the members of the section

 Artificial Intelligence (AI)

-The Pioneer AI (P1AI) section performs foundational research in artificial intelligence, machine learning, computer vision, medical imaging, statistics, and geometry.
-The section is physically hosted in the Observatory in the botanical garden of Copenhagen.
+The Artificial Intelligence (AI) section performs foundational research in artificial intelligence, machine learning, natural language processing, large language models, computer vision, medical imaging, statistics, and geometry.
+The section is physically hosted in the Observatory in the botanical garden of Copenhagen and in DIKU Vermundsgade.

-Our research focus is on computer vision (including fine-grained classification, self-supervised learning, multimodal AI for misinformation detection, and 2D/3D generative models), medical image analysis and modeling (including large-scale observational studies, multimodal brain data analysis, and domain adaptation), and statistics and machine learning on complex geometric data (including shape modeling, phylogenetic inference, and geometric statistics).
+We perform research in computer vision (including fine-grained classification, self-supervised learning, multimodal AI for misinformation detection, and 2D/3D generative models), medical image analysis and modeling (including large-scale observational studies, multimodal brain data analysis, and domain adaptation), and statistics of complex geometric data (shape modeling, phylogenetic inference, and geometric statistics).

 Centres